abdullah-a8/COSMOS-React/README.md

 The application now consists of a React frontend, a FastAPI backend, and a standalone Streamlit page for the Gmail agent.

 1.  **Start the Backend API**:
-    Navigate to the project root directory in your terminal and run the FastAPI server (adjust host and port if needed):
+    Navigate to the project root directory in your terminal.
+The FastAPI application is located at `api/app/main.py`.
+Run the Uvicorn server:
     ```bash
-    uvicorn api.main:app --reload --host 0.0.0.0 --port 8000
+    uvicorn api.app.main:app --reload --host 0.0.0.0 --port 8000
     ```
-    The API documentation will typically be available at `http://localhost:8000/docs`.
+    The API documentation (Swagger UI) will typically be available at `http://localhost:8000/docs`.

 2.  **Start the Frontend**:
-    Open a *new* terminal window/tab, navigate to the `frontend` directory, install dependencies (if first time), and start the development server:
+    Open a *new* terminal window/tab.
+Navigate to the `frontend` directory, ensure dependencies are installed (`npm install --legacy-peer-deps`), and then start the React development server:
     ```bash
     cd frontend
-    npm install  # Run only if you haven't installed dependencies yet
+    npm install --legacy-peer-deps
     npm start
+    cd ..
     ```
     This will usually open the application in your default web browser, often at `http://localhost:3000`.
 Access the RAG Chatbot and YouTube Processor here.